OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 Verizon Wireless includes a unique identifier in certain web traffic from your mobile device to help deliver relevant advertising.
 If you opt out of the Relevant Mobile Advertising program and you have not joined Verizon Selects, Verizon Wireless will stop inserting the Unique Identifier Header (UIDH).
 The identifier will continue to appear for a short period of time while we are updating our systems.

-Verizon Wireless collects and uses mobile device location data for a variety of purposes, including to provide our mobile voice and data services, emergency services, and our and third-party location-based apps and services such as navigation, weather, mapping and child safety apps or tools.
-Verizon apps that use location information provide choices about the use of this information.

-Some Verizon wireless devices include system software that gathers diagnostic information we use to monitor network performance and the performance of your connections.
-Other Verizon-supplied system software enables automatic installation of apps when you activate certain Android devices and with your consent at later times.
+As detailed above, some Verizon wireless devices include system software that collects information about network and device conditions we use to secure and improve services and products.
+Other Verizon-supplied system software enables automatic installation of apps upon device activation and with your consent at later times.
 For example, when you interact with a voice response system or an advertisement, the software can install an app you request or open an app or browser to a specific page.

 This software collects information about the actions it takes, including when an app is first opened or is uninstalled.
 Please note that some of the apps installed in this way do not have icons on the device screen.
 These apps have limited utility.
 For example, they may facilitate the download of apps you select for your device, update apps you already have on your device, or report to an app owner that an app has been opened on the device.
 You can see and also delete or disable apps installed using Verizon-supplied software (whether the apps do or do not have icons on your device screen) using your device’s Application Manager under Settings.
 Apps on your device are governed by their own terms and privacy policy.

 Information about the Cable Act